galaxyproject/training-material/rna-seq/README.md

 Methods that estimate the differential expression of genes across samples require an annotation of genomic features such as genes or exons.
 Some methods rely on unscaled read counts per gene to evaluate the differential gene expression.
 - The tool **htseq-count** can be used to count reads per features in different samples.
 The tools **htseq-count** expects a BAM file as input.
 In case of paired-end reads, the alignments in BAM should be sorted by read name.
 First use the tool **sort** of NGS: **SAM Tools** to sort all the paired-end BAM files.
 Sort by *read names*.

 - Then, we need a file in GFF/GTF format with feature, i.e. gene, annotations.
-If not done yet, please import the Ensembl genes for dm3 from the data library Genomes + annotations --> Annotations.
+If not done yet, please import the Ensembl genes for dm3 -->                                                                          [dm3.ensGene.gtf](https://www.googledrive.com/host/0B9urRnOAUUI8Tml0MzBabEE5MUU) by right-clicking --> copy link location and paste the link in Galaxy --> Upload File from your computer --> paste/fetch data --> start.

 - Apply the tool **htseq-count** to the all samples.
 Select *dm3.ensGene.gtf* file as feature file.
 Use the *Union* mode for reads overlapping more than one feature.
 Set the *Minimum Alignment Quality* to 10.